wehs7661/ensemble_md/docs/theory_implementation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After the information of the final status of the previous iteration is extracted, we then identify swappable pairs.
 Specifically, replicas can be swapped only if the states to be swapped are present in both of the alchemical ranges
 corresponding to the two replicas.
-This definition inherently implies one necessary but not sufficient condition that
+This definition automatically implies one necessary but not sufficient condition that
 the replicas to be swapped should have overlapping alchemical ranges.
 Practically, if the states to be swapped are
 not present in both alchemical ranges, information like :math:`\Delta U^i=U^i_n-U^j_m` will not be available
 in either DHDL files and terms like :math:`\Delta g^i=g^i_n-g^i_m` cannot be calculated from the LOG files as well, which